Logo Voyage

 Fog or rain can quickly reduce visibility

 Most Swedish huts on the trail have emergency phones (hjälptelefon).
 That means that you can call for help if you reach one of the huts, but you are also encouraged to use them to prevent emergencies, e.g. by getting advice, and to tell about your being delayed.
-They can not be used for calling arbitrary numbers, but connect to the emergency services.
+They cannot be used for calling arbitrary numbers, but connect to the emergency services.

 Go next